 Identifying poor pension coverage as a source of vulnerability for many elderly: Perhaps the most important social protection issue facing many EMEs and LICs is the limited coverage of existing pension systems.
-Appendix Table 2, drawn from a 2013 World Bank report (World Bank, 2012b) reveals how small a share of the working age population at the time was covered under public pension schemes in many EMEs and LICs that are facing population aging.
+Appendix Table 2, drawn from a 2012 World Bank discussion paper (Pallares-Millares and others, 2012) reveals how small a share of the working age population at the time was covered under public pension schemes in many EMEs and LICs that are facing population aging.
 Many countries thus confront the challenge that a large share of the elderly in the future may lack any social insurance coverage, creating a potential implicit fiscal liability if governments are pressured to provide income support for these groups.
 This issue surfaced in a number of Article IV consultations with EMEs such as China (in 2006, 2010), Colombia (in 2012), Ecuador (in 2015), El Salvador (in 2016), Indonesia (in 2015), Iran (in 2015), Jamaica (in 2012), Lebanon (in 2015), Malaysia (in 2013 and 2014), Mexico (in 2011 and 2012), and the Philippines (in 2012); and LICs, notably Bangladesh (in 2013), Honduras (in 2014), and Nicaragua (in 2012).
-The Fund urged China to “expand pension coverage for rural residents, and increase the portability of pensions” (IMF, 2009x).
-In El Salvador (2006), where only 24 percent of eligible workers contributed to the DB pension system and only 11 percent of the elderly receive a pension, the Fund advised the authorities to adjust the pension system to “include changes essential to ensure its long-run fiscal and social sustainability” (IMF, 2016x).
+The Fund urged China to “expand pension coverage for rural residents, and increase the portability of pensions” (IMF, 2009b).
+In El Salvador (2016), where only 24 percent of eligible workers contributed to the DB pension system and only 11 percent of the elderly received a pension, the Fund advised the authorities to adjust the pension system to “include changes essential to ensure its long-run fiscal and social sustainability” (IMF, 2016).
 Appendix Table 2 highlights that, for the most part, the issue of coverage was at least flagged during surveillance discussions in countries where it would have warranted attention (viz., in an aging context).

 Highlighting intra-generational equity concerns in pension system design or where the pension system appeared to favor middle and upper income groups: In a number of countries, Fund staff raised questions when an excessively high share of pension spending appeared to go to particular groups.
 Issues of intra-generational inequity arose in Cyprus (in 2013), Ireland (in 2010), Japan (in 2012—as mentioned above), Latvia (in 2010), Lebanon (in 2015), Mauritius (in 2012), Poland (in 2014—as mentioned above), Romania (in 2009), Portugal (in 2013), and Ukraine (in 2010, 2014).
-In the 2012 Article IV discussions with Ireland, staff argued, and the Board concurred, that a targeted reduction in state pensions should be considered as a way to deliver immediate savings while protecting the most vulnerable (IMF, 2012x).
-In the 2012 Article IV discussions with Japan, staff suggested “clawing back benefits from wealthy retirees” (IMF, 2012x).
-In the 2015 Article IV discussions with Lebanon, staff highlighted the dramatic differential in pension treatment as between public and private sector employees and called for a unified pension scheme for public and private sector employees over the longer term “to address the system’s sustainability and equity concerns” (IMF, 2015x).
+In the 2012 Article IV discussions with Ireland, staff argued, and Directors concurred, that a targeted reduction in state pensions should be considered as a way to deliver immediate savings while protecting the most vulnerable (IMF, 2012d).
+In the 2012 Article IV discussions with Japan, staff suggested “clawing back benefits from wealthy retirees” (IMF, 2012c).
+In the 2015 Article IV discussions with Lebanon, staff highlighted the dramatic differential in pension treatment as between public and private sector employees and called for a unified pension scheme for public and private sector employees over the longer term “to address the system’s sustainability and equity concerns” (IMF, 2015b).
 In the 2014 Article IV discussions in Mauritius, staff argued for means testing of the universal basic pension.
 Staff highlighted instances where the tax treatment of pensions was a source of intra-generational inequity—in Colombia (in 2012), Ireland (in 2012), and Cyprus (in 2014).
 Finally, staff called attention to instances where disability pensions proved a source of abuse and thus inequity in the distribution of pension benefits—in Albania (2014), Azerbaijan (in 2012), Hungary (in 2006), and Poland (in 2014).

 Highlighting inter-generational equity concerns in pension system design: Examples were found in Portugal (in 2012) and Slovenia (in 2006).